Coq au Vin

 - 4 tbsp. clarified butter or ghee, divided tips & tricks

-- ground Himalayan sea salt, to taste, divided
+- ground Himalayan pink salt, to taste, divided

 - freshly ground black pepper, to taste and divided (I always use mixed peppercorns)